NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 ### Running as a Lambda function
 A CloudFormation template is included in the repo that will do the steps below.
 Otherwise, here are the steps required to install the program as a Lambda function.

 Create a Lambda function and upload the program as the function code.
-Set the set the timeout to at least five minutes since some of the API calls can take a significant amount of "clock time" to run, especially in distant regions.
+Set the timeout to at least five minutes since some of the API calls can take a significant amount of "clock time" to run, especially in distant regions.

 Once you have installed the Lambda function it is recommended to set up a scheduled type EventBridge rule so the function will run on a regular basis.